 We spend a lot of time wandering the web searching for information on our ancestors.
-Many of the sites we visit require passwords to access the information.
-One big concern is keeping up with passwords used to log into the growing number of sites requiring them.
+Many of the sites we visit require passwords to access that information.
+One big concern is keeping up with all those passwords used to log into the growing number of sites requiring them.
 To be secure, each site should have its own password and all passwords should be changed regularly.
-Add to that the growing number of portable wifi devices – iThings, e-readers, smart phones, etc. – and the public wifi systems at libraries, bookstores and coffee shops.
-Securely managing all the login information and other personal information stored on your systems is a priority.
+Add to that the growing number of portable devices – iThings, e-readers, smart phones, etc. – and the public wifi systems at libraries, bookstores and coffee shops.
+Securely managing login credentials and other personal information stored on your systems is a priority.
 It’s also quite a chore.
 I can already hear you yelling, “There’s no way!”

-Using an app like this also protects you from keystroke loggers – apps that log every key you type and send that information to some criminal to use against you.
-Instead of typing credit card numbers yourself, 1Password enters it for you – bypassing any eavesdroppers.
+Using an app like this also protects you from keystroke loggers – hacker software that tracks every key you press and sends that information to some criminal to use against you.
+Instead of typing credit card numbers yourself, 1Password enters it for you – bypassing any eavesdropper.
 There’s also a secure password generator included in the app which will create a unique password for each site.
 These passwords would be almost impossible to remember, but then you don’t have to.
 You just use 1Password to insert it for you.